tomacla/biketeam/README.md

 #### Create a Datasource

 Install a DBMS and create a database.
-Source code has only been tested with PostgreSQL.
+Source code has only been tested with PostgreSQL 14.

 #### Configure OAuth2